ghuertaramos/ENMOD/readme.md

 The flag `--rm` deletes the container after the script execution.

-The local directory shortened in  `mydata` is mounted in a new container  using the flag `-v`
+The local directory shortened in  `mydatapath` is mounted in a new container  using the flag `-v`

 `:/ENMOD/data` is the name of the volume inside the container, this name must be mantained for the scripts to work.